Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Preliminaries and System Model

-$\bullet$ \textit{Offline: intent-preserving and risk-aware pre-planning.} The offline stage precedes sensing realization and mitigates uncertainty in dynamic MCS.
-Worker participation is stochastic due to mobility and dropouts, while privacy constraints restrict the platform to perturbed intent/preference data.
-To address these, we introduce \underline{r}isk-\underline{a}ware \underline{p}re-planning with long-term \underline{co}ntr{a}ct \underline{d}esign (RAPCoD), which explicitly incorporates execution uncertainty and redundancy-aware sensing requirements.
-To facilitate RAPCoD, we develop PRIMER and MIRROR (see Sec.\ref{Sec:Solution_IPM}) to protect workers' {intent privacy}.
-Meanwhile, the offline contract planning is cast as an exact potential game, for which we design ASPIRE-Off (see Sec.\ref{subsec:task_side_pg}) to maximize the eSW.
-This yields intent-preserving, risk-controllable, and readily implementable long-term contracts, thereby reducing the need for frequent online interactions.
+$\bullet$ \textit{Offline stage: intent-preserving and risk-aware pre-planning.} Before task execution, the platform performs risk-aware pre-planning based on workers' perturbed intent reports and public task/worker parameters.
+This stage addresses two key challenges in dynamic MCS: worker participation is uncertain due to mobility and dropouts, and the platform cannot directly access workers' true intents due to privacy constraints.
+To this end, we introduce \underline{r}isk-\underline{a}ware \underline{p}re-planning with long-term \underline{co}ntr\underline{a}ct \underline{d}esign (RAPCoD), which jointly accounts for execution uncertainty, redundancy-aware quality requirements, and budget feasibility.
+To support privacy-preserving planning, PRIMER and MIRROR are developed to generate personalized-LDP intent reports, while ASPIRE-Off solves the resulting offline planning problem through an exact potential game that maximizes expected social welfare (eSW).
+The offline stage produces intent-preserving and risk-aware long-term contracts, thereby reducing the need for frequent online preference disclosure and global re-optimization.

-$\bullet$ \textit{Online: lightweight remediation via temporary recruitment.} Stochastic network dynamics can invalidate offline contracts during execution, resulting in quality violations.
-To remedy such deviations under strict interaction limits, we introduce a lightweight online adjustment based on a transient potential game for temporary recruitment among idle/standby workers.
-With potential-guided self-adaptive updates, the process converges within few rounds, restores quality, and improves pSW with low communication overhead and minimal inference exposure.
+$\bullet$ \textit{Online stage: lightweight remediation via temporary recruitment.} During task execution, worker availability fluctuations and execution uncertainty may cause deviations from the offline plan and lead to sensing-quality deficits.
+To address these deficits under limited interaction budgets, iParts activates a lightweight online adjustment mechanism based on a transient potential game for temporary recruitment among idle or standby workers.
+With potential-guided remedial updates, the online stage performs bounded-round adjustment to mitigate quality deficits when feasible, while improving pSW with low overhead and limited observable exposure.

-Together, these jointly shift privacy-sensitive structural decisions to the offline stage under personalized LDP and risk constraints, while confining online decisions to lightweight, temporary remediation.
+Together, the two stages move privacy-sensitive structural decisions to offline planning under personalized LDP and risk constraints, while restricting online decisions to lightweight and temporary remediation.